spyder-ide/spyder-docs/CONTRIBUTING.md

 pre-commit run --all-files
 ```

-**Note**: Many of the hooks fix the problems they detect automatically (the hook output will say ``Files were modified by this hook``, but no errors/warnings will be listed), but they will still abort the commit so you can double-check everything first.
+**Note**: Many of the hooks fix the problems they detect automatically (the hook output will say ``Files were modified by this hook``, and no errors/warnings will be listed), but they will still abort the commit so you can double-check everything first.
 Once you're satisfied, ``git add .`` and commit again.